What is a Secretary or Administrative Assistant?

 |District of Columbia||$50,140|

-What Tools & Technology do Secretaries and Administrative Assistants Use?
+Tools & Technologies Used by Secretaries and Administrative Assistants

 - Microsoft Excel